 The Greater Cincinnati Chapter's Cornerstone newsletter is distributed 3 times yearly to everyone on our mailing list.
 It contains current research news, caregiving information, updates on programs and services, legal and medical news, and volunteer and special event information.
 Click here to view issues of Cornerstone.

-To sign up for our newsletter, please call the main Cincinnati office at 513.721.4284 or send an email with your name and address to Mary Beth Overbeck at email@example.com.
+To sign up for our newsletter, please call the main Cincinnati office at 513.721.4284 or send an email with your name and address to Steve Olding at firstname.lastname@example.org.

 We offer many educational programs each year that address the specific interests of the general public, individuals with the disease and their families.